IvanJoskic/pet-data-set/README.md

  - **descendantOf_breed** \- Name of the breed whos descendant is this breed.
  - **classification** \- General classification of the breed based on common traits.

-If you are interested in finding more information about dog breeds visit [FCI](http://www.fci.be/en/Nomenclature/).
+If you are interested in finding more information about dog breeds visit [FCI](http://www.fci.be/en/Nomenclature/) or [AKC](https://www.akc.org/dog-breeds/)